 Find out if you can get disability compensation (monthly payments) and other benefits if you have an illness or injury caused—or made worse—by your active-duty service.

-See if you qualify for disability benefits due to Gulf War Illness.
+See if you qualify for disability benefits due to Gulf War Illness from service in Afghanistan.

 See if you qualify for disability benefits due to contact with hazardous materials.